idl3o/web3-core-functionality/red_x/README.md

 The GitHub Pages version is a static build with limited functionality.
 Dynamic features that require a server (like Claude AI and real-time networking) won't work.

+## Resources

+For more information about WebAssembly and SDL2 integration, check the documentation in the `docs` directory or visit [the project wiki](https://github.com/modsias/red_x/wiki).

+## Copyright

+PROJECT RED X CORE
+CODE GEN ID: AIMODE-775045-V1.0
+COPYRIGHT (C) 2025 github/modsias